 - Reading Test: The Core Reading test includes sets of questions that require the integration and analysis of multiple documents, as well as some alternate response types, e.g., select-in-passage.
 See Reading Test Preparation.

 - Writing Test: The Core Writing test assesses both argumentative writing and informative/explanatory writing, and will contain one writing task for each writing type.
-In addition, multiple-choice questions will be added to address the importance of research strategies and assess strategies for revising and improving text.
+In addition, selected-response questions will be added to address the importance of research strategies and assess strategies for revising and improving text.
 See Writing Test Preparation.

 Praxis Core Test Structure

 Praxis Core tests include objective response questions, such as single-selection selected-response questions, multiple-selection selected-response questions, and numeric-entry questions.
 The Praxis Core Writing test also includes two essay sections.